artur-reaboi-egov/wp4-architecture/blueprint/06-trust-and-security.md

 To be authored by Trust Group (registration) and the QTSP group (certificate issuance).
 Describes how verifiers registers and obtain the access certificates needed to securely identify themselves to a wallet

 ## Validation Functions for Relying Parties
-To be authored by QTSP Group?
-Details the services provided to help Relying Parties authenticate and validate the person identification data and attestations they receive
+To be authored by the PID Providers group (for PID and LPID/EBW-OID) and the QTSP group (for EAA).
+Details the services provided to help Relying Parties authenticate and validate the person identification data and attestations they receive.

 ## Governance Responsibilities
 Who owns what in the consortium.